 People with acquired brain injury (ABI) and spinal cord injury (SCI) are often unable to find suitable housing in the community due to their accessibility and support needs.
 But not returning to the community as soon as possible after an injury impacts a person’s health and wellbeing, their ability to live independently declines quickly, their connections with the community drop away and their mental health often suffers.

-The Summer Foundation is working with Oscar Building and Stretchy Tech to prototype and display an interim housing unit that can be rapidly located to provide housing for someone who is waiting for accessible housing to become available or for home modifications to be completed.
+Working with Oscar Building and Stretchy Tech, the Summer Foundation prototyped and displayed an interim housing unit that can be rapidly located to provide housing for someone who is waiting for accessible housing to become available or for home modifications to be completed.

 The prototype looks just like any other small house – it has a living area, bedroom and ensuite, kitchenette and laundry.
 Assistive technology increases the occupant’s independence, safety and security.
-The prototype unit will be displayed in Melbourne and regional Victoria.
+More than 800 people visited the prototype when it was displayed in Melbourne and Geelong in July and August.